ryyyysoul/EDMPortfolio/Midterm Task 2/README.md

 If Job Title contains “Data Engineer” → Assign “Data Engineer”

-If Job Title contains “Machine Learning” → Assign “Machine Learning Engineer” Otherwise, assign “Other”
+If Job Title contains “Machine Learning” → Assign “Machine Learning Engineer”

+Otherwise, assign “Other”
-Change the column type to Text
+- Change the column type to Text
-## **STEP 5 - Duplicate Raw Data**
+## **STEP 5 - View Query Dependencies**
-Here are the screenshots showcasing the table transformation process
+- Go to View Menu → Click Dependencies
+- Check if all queries are correctly linked

+# **The following are the pictures showing how I changed the table:**
 ## **STEP 6 - Here's the screenshot of my output before I started data cleaning (See screenshot)**
 <img src="Images/raw2.png" alt="Alt Text" width="900" height="800">